 If you’re in a hurry, here are some links to our top website builders for you to choose from:

 All of your questions will be answered, so keep reading to learn about the top website builders on the market.

 Which of These Top Website Builders is the Most Popular?

 Popularity is subjective, but we did some research to give you an idea of how many people are using each website builder.
 Obviously, you shouldn’t only make a decision based on what other people are doing, but it gives you a decent idea of the platforms that users love.

 Since popularity in website builders can often correlate with value or feature set capabilities, it’s a good idea to understand which of these stand out in the market right now.

-WordPress is most searched by a long shot.
-The majority of websites online are built on this platform.
-This doesn’t mean it’s the easiest to use, but the possibilities for expansion are endless, making it rather desirable.
 According to our research, WIX takes the number two spot, showing that their TV commercial campaigns are having a solid effect.
 Shopify and Weebly are close behind WIX.
 You’ll notice further down in this article that WIX and Weebly are quite similar.

 If we view trends from the past 12 months it becomes clear that the searches plateau.
 WordPress searches seem to actually be dropping a bit from previous months.
 We can also see that both Shopify and Squarespace have gained popularity, while WIX and Weebly remain stagnant.

 Another way to analyze popularity, and how the market is shifting right now, is to see which customers are moving to and from certain website builders.
 So, if we take a look at WIX, we’ll notice that the system pretty much swaps customers with Weebly on a consistent basis.